 Urban parks with origins in the 19 century are also significant as habitats where they contain older trees and features.

-The Local Priority Habitat is a form of the national priority habitat Wood Pasture and Parkland.
+The Local Priority Habitat is a form of national priority habitat Wood Pasture and Parkland.
+UK BAP priority habitats.

 Species supported by veteran trees and parkland habitats.

-Reptiles and amphibians include grass snake, frog and common toad.
+Reptiles and amphibians include Grass snake, Common Toad and Frog.

 Ctenophora pectinicornis, atelestes pulicarius, pachygaster atra, eudorylas fusculas, heline abdominalis and pyropterus nigroruber have all been identified in Stainborough Park.